TomasHubelbauer/raspi-mouse-jiggler/readme.md

 https://github.com/adafruit/Adafruit_CircuitPython_HID/issues/59

+Everything works as expected on Windows.

 ## To-Do

 ### Figure out a way to solve the macOS issue

-### Verify whether the jiggler works on Windows or not